Personalised Decision-Making without Counterfactuals: Acknowledgments

+To relate the above to the MP framework, with its assumed potential responses, suppose we were to take, as our missing covariate $L$, the individual treatment effect $\ite$ (which in this approach is supposed to exist and to be determined prior to actual treatment).
+If we were (ideally, though never actually) able to observe $\ite$ before deciding how to treat a patient, we would know exactly what to do: treat just when $\ite=1$.
+However, as discussed above, in the light of the necessarily absent knowledge of $L=\ite$, the mere existence of this ideal situation can have no bearing on the actual decision problem at hand.
+Nothing would be gained by trying to impute $\ite$: we must again simply focus on $\cate = p-q$.
+Consideration of potential responses (even if regarded as meaningful) does not add any value to the decision-theoretic approach.

-Here we provide a deconstruction of the analysis of MP~\cite{mueller/pearl:intro}---which should not, however, be taken as agreement with their arguments and interpretations.
-There are a number of crucial assumptions required, but to avoid cluttering the argument we leave these implicit, postponing specification and discussion of them to \secref{prag}.
+We now provide a more detailed description and deconstruction of the analysis of MP~\citep{mueller/pearl:intro}---which should not, however, be taken as agreement with their arguments and interpretations.
+There are a number of crucial assumptions required, but to avoid cluttering the argument we postpone specification and discussion of these to \secref{prag}.

-We develop the story-line in a number of stages.
+We develop the storyline in a number of stages.

-In \secref{simple} we consider the case where we have access to experimental data on treatment $X$ and response $Y$, and show how this can be used to bound the probabilities of benefit and of harm.
+In \secref{simple} we consider the case where we have access to extensive experimental data on treatment $X$ and response $Y$, and show how this can be used to bound the probabilities of benefit and of harm.
 We also discuss the special circumstances in which these interval bounds shrink to a point.

-In \secref{cov} we further suppose that we can measure additional covariate information $L$ on individuals.
-If we have these values in the experimental data, this additional information can lead to a narrowing of the bounds for $\pb$ and $\ph$ for the target case, even when $L$ for that case is unobserved.
+In \secref{cov} we further suppose that we can measure covariate information $L$ on individuals.
+If we have this additional information for the experimental data, this can lead to a narrowing of the bounds for $\pb$ and $\ph$ for the target case---even when the value of $L$ for that case is unobserved.